Student Conduct FAQ: For Attorneys & Advocates

 These terms are synonymous with the legal system and the student conduct process at KU is NOT a part of the legal system.
 Unnecessary legal terminology or legalese is not relevant to the student conduct process.
 As a result, the university uses the terms "responsible" and "not responsible" to define the finding in a student conduct case.

 Where can I find a listing of KU's conduct policies and procedures?

 The Key contains two very important documents outlining the university's behavioral expectations and student conduct process, namely the Student Code of Conduct and Document on Student Rights and Welfare.
-The Student Conduct website also has listing of Policies & Procedures that may be helpful.
+See the Policies & Procedures page on the Student Conduct website for additional information.

 Can I speak at the hearing?